isolver/ioHub/docs/iohub/quickstart.rst

         message.draw()
         myWin.flip()#redraw the buffer

-To convert the mouse.py script as literally as possible and use the ioHub for the keyboard and mouse device inputs, the script would look as follows.
-The ioHub version is much longer here because loads of comments have been added to the script explaining the ioHub API calls being made in some detail.
+Now we take the mnouse.py demo above and convert it as literally as possible in order to monitor the keyboard and mouse device inputs with the ioHub Event Model.
+The ioHub version is much longer here only for demonstration purposes and extensive comments to explain how the ioHub API calls are being made in some detail.
 Please review the comments added below the source code, as they explain differences to note when using ioHub instead of the built in PsychoPy event functionality::